Jantje19/MusicStream-Plugins/README.md

 ##### Index.js
 The *index.js* file can contain the following three objects:
 - *clientJS*: Is used for adding JavaScript files to already created, *MusicStream* provided pages.
+It accepts an object or an array of object.
 This object requires:
 	- *filePath*: The path of the file you want to manipulate (for example: '/Audio/index.html').
 	- *script*: The path of the script you want to insert.
 This file has to be within the plugin directory.
 - *server*: This function is used to create a request handler for the server.
 This object is a function that receives the following arguments: